All Episodes

 What do you expect them to do?

-Girls wouldn't go out with them on dates, they made fun of their acne and pimples and zits and so forth.
+They made fun of their acne and pimples and zits and so forth.

 And of course, the umbrella under all this, don't offend anybody.

-Don't insult them, and don't, don't, don't make them mad.
+Don't insult them and don't, don't, don't make them mad.

 They might go nuts.

-Uh, and it's not because they're being laughed at or made fun of.
+And it's not because they're being laughed at or made fun of.

-Which was clearly evident in uh in this guy's case.
+They've got something wrong with them, which was clearly evident in this guy's case.

-Authors check the timing on this.
+Authors, check the timing on this.

-This um this hit last night uh about nine o'clock.
+This hit last night, about 9 o'clock.

 Authors of a new comprehensive analysis of antidepressants for children and teenagers say the benefits of treatment trump the small risk of increasing some patients' chances of having suicidal thoughts and behaviors.